Wavebreak pontoon launched in Plymouth

 An innovative new wavebreak pontoon has been launched at the entrance to King Point Marina in Millbay.

-The 58 tonne steel floating pontoon was installed by contractors Land and Water Services Ltd and is designed to protect Millbay’s historic inner basin in extreme weather by dissipating the energy from waves during storm conditions, with the aim of helping to create a calmer environment within the marina.
+The 58 tonne steel floating pontoon was installed by contractors Land and Water Services Ltd and is designed to reduce wave height in Millbay’s historic inner basin, to no more that 0.5 of a metre.

 The pontoon, which is 26m long and 4m wide with a draft of 2.5m, is the result of extensive testing and investigative works by Land and Water Services on behalf of Sutton Harbour Holdings plc, which owns and operates King Point Marina, in order to find a more robust alternative to the wave gates previously in place at the site.

-The wavebreak pontoon has been designed to span across the entrance lock to King Point Marina when major storm conditions are expected, and will provide additional protection for boats berthed at the marina, as well as providing vital flood protection to the entire developing Millbay quarter.
+The wavebreak pontoon has been designed to span across the entrance lock to King Point Marina when major storm conditions are expected from a south easterly direction, providing safe wave heights and vital flood protection to the entire developing Millbay quarter.
+The wave pontoon is not deployed in all storms, only when there is a serious flood risk.

 The design of the new wave mitigation system meets the criteria for a 1-in-200-year storm event and has the approval of the Environment Agency and other regulatory authorities.